 Fife Lake real estate is some of the most expensive in Michigan, although Fife Lake house values don't compare to the most expensive real estate in the U.S.

-Being a small village, Fife Lake does not have a public transit system used by locals to get to and from work.
+Fife Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Fife Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fife Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in Fife Lake include German, Irish, English, Polish, and French.
+The greatest number of Fife Lake residents report their race to be White.
+Important ancestries of people in Fife Lake include German, Irish, English, Polish, and Finnish.

 The most common language spoken in Fife Lake is English.
 Other important languages spoken here include Italian and Polish.